PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    nonempty string to be true.
 That makes this loop easy, since end-of-file results in ``readline()`` returning an empty string.
 In general, structured objects can sometimes be considered equivalent to zero for logical tests.
-We’ll try to point out these cases as we discuss them.
+We'll try to point out these cases as we discuss them.
 Here, while we are discussing logical operators, we will just say zero and non-zero, or false and true, and not keep repeating that some things other than the number zero are also